 - Optional to serve:

-- Extra-virgin Olive oil: A drizzle of this enhances the dish's richness and adds a layer of fruity complexity.
+- Extra-virgin Olive oil: This drizzle enhances the dish's richness and adds a layer of fruity complexity.

 - Red pepper flakes: For those who like a little heat, red pepper flakes can be sprinkled on top to kick things up a notch.